State’s growing liquor industry has a home at Ombibulous

 In January, they opened Ombibulous, with enough space for emerging Minnesota producers.

 Joseph Zimmerley, the co-owner of Summer Lakes Beverage, is one of Ombibulous’ most recent producers.
-Working out of the north metro, Zimmerly started distributing Bootleg, an alcoholic mixer made with lemon, lime, orange and mint.
+Working out of the north metro, Zimmerley started distributing Bootleg, an alcoholic mixer made with lemon, lime, orange and mint.
 Ombibulous is one of two stores selling the concoction.

 To encourage customers to explore all the store has to offer, Ross said Ombibulous often features tastings, with events most weekends.